TomFrost/Squiss/README.md

 Don't be scared of `new` -- you need to create a new Squiss instance for every queue you want to poll.
 Squiss is an EventEmitter, so don't forget to call `squiss.on('message', (msg) => msg.del())` at the very least.

 #### opts {...}
+Use the following options to point Squiss at the right queue:
 - **opts.awsConfig** An object mapping to pass to the SQS constructor, configuring the aws-sdk library.
 This is commonly used to set the AWS region, or the user credentials.
 See the docs on [configuring the aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for details.
 - **opts.queueUrl** The URL of the queue to be polled.
 If not specified, opts.queueName is required.
 - **opts.queueName** The name of the queue to be polled.
 Used only if opts.queueUrl is not specified.
 - **opts.accountNumber** If a queueName is specified, the accountNumber of the queue owner can optionally be specified to access a queue in a different AWS account.
 - **opts.correctQueueUrl** _Default false._ Changes the protocol, host, and port of the queue URL to match the configured SQS endpoint, applicable only if opts.queueName is specified.
 This can be useful for testing against a stubbed SQS service, such as ElasticMQ.

+Squiss's defaults are great out of the box for most use cases, but you can use the below to fine-tune your Squiss experience:
+- **opts.activePollIntervalMs** _Default 0._ The number of milliseconds to wait between requesting batches of messages when the queue is not empty, and the maxInFlight cap has not been hit.
+For most use cases, it's better to leave this at 0 and let Squiss manage the active polling frequency according to maxInFlight.
+- **opts.bodyFormat** _Default "plain"._ The format of the incoming message.
+Set to "json" to automatically call `JSON.parse()` on each incoming message.
 - **opts.deleteBatchSize** _Default 10._ The number of messages to delete at one time.
 Squiss will trigger a batch delete when this limit is reached, or when deleteWaitMs milliseconds have passed since the first queued delete in the batch; whichever comes first.
 Set to 1 to make all deletes immediate.
 Maximum 10.
-- **opts.deleteWaitMs** _Default 2000._ The number of milliseconds to wait after the first queued message deletion before deleting the message(s) from SQS
+- **opts.deleteWaitMs** _Default 2000._ The number of milliseconds to wait after the first queued message deletion before deleting the message(s) from SQS.
+- **opts.idlePollIntervalMs** _Default 0._ The number of milliseconds to wait before requesting a batch of messages when the queue was empty on the prior request.
 - **opts.maxInFlight** _Default 100._ The number of messages to keep "in-flight", or processing simultaneously.
 When this cap is reached, no more messages will be polled until currently in-flight messages are marked as deleted or handled.
 Setting this option to 0 will uncap your inFlight messages, pulling and delivering messages as long as there are messages to pull.
+- **opts.pollRetryMs** _Default 2000._ The number of milliseconds to wait before retrying when Squiss's call to retrieve messages from SQS fails.
 - **opts.receiveBatchSize** _Default 10._ The number of messages to receive at one time.
 Maximum 10 or maxInFlight, whichever is lower.
 - **opts.receiveWaitTimeSecs** _Default 20._ The number of seconds for which to hold open the SQS call to receive messages, when no message is currently available.
 It is recommended to set this high, as Squiss will re-open the receiveMessage HTTP request as soon as the last one ends.
+If this needs to be set low, consider setting activePollIntervalMs to space out calls to SQS.
 Maximum 20.
 - **opts.unwrapSns** _Default false._ Set to `true` to denote that Squiss should treat each message as though it comes from a queue subscribed to an SNS endpoint, and automatically extract the message from the SNS metadata wrapper.
-- **opts.bodyFormat** _Default "plain"._ The format of the incoming message.
-Set to "json" to automatically call `JSON.parse()` on each incoming message.
 - **opts.visibilityTimeout** The SQS VisibilityTimeout to apply to each message.
 This is the number of seconds that each received message should be made inaccessible to other receive calls, so that a message will not be received more than once before it is processed and deleted.
 If not specified, the default for the SQS queue will be used.
-- **opts.pollRetryMs** _Default 2000._ The number of milliseconds to wait when receiving messages errors before retrying.

 ### squiss.deleteMessage(Message)
 Deletes a message.
 It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately -- it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.